filecoin-project/filecoin-docs/content/en/storage-provider/filecoin-deals/filecoin-programs/index.md

 toc: true
 ---

-Although it is possible to find your own data storage customers with valuable datasets they want to store, and have them verified through KYC ([Know Your Customer](https://en.wikipedia.org/wiki/Know_your_customer)) to create verified deals for [Filecoin Plus](https://docs.filecoin.io/basics/how-storage-works/filecoin-plus/#), there are also programs and platforms that make it easier for storage providers to receive verified deals.
+Although it is possible to find your own data storage customers with valuable datasets they want to store, and have them verified through KYC ([Know Your Customer](https://en.wikipedia.org/wiki/Know_your_customer)) to create verified deals for [Fil+](https://docs.filecoin.io/basics/how-storage-works/filecoin-plus/#), there are also programs and platforms that make it easier for storage providers to receive verified deals.

 ## Estuary